desec-io/desec-stack/docs/dyndns/update-api.rst

 If successful, the server will return a response with status ``200 OK`` and ``good`` as the body (as per the dyndns2 protocol specification).
 For error status codes, see above.

+dynDNS updates are subject to rate limiting.
+For details, see :ref:`rate-limits`.